cyberboysumanjay/jekyll-theme-massively-src/_posts/2017-12-14-Life-at-Kota.md

 I told her about the situation and she happily tried to convince me that this decision is for betterment of my future and I have to concentrate on my studies more as I’m in a critical situation right now and this will decide rest of my life.
 (I need not mention how much important JEE is for Indians).

-I was leaving for Kota on Thrusday and we decided to meet one last time in before leaving.
+I was leaving for Kota on Thrusday and we decided to meet one last time before leaving.

 And finally we met 😊